 NICHD research efforts related to pituitary tumors address the development of the pituitary gland itself as well as the development of pituitary tumors.
 Studies include efforts to understand the genetic, molecular, and cellular mechanisms of pituitary gland development.
 Using animal models, the Institute aims to document the gene mutations that lead to pituitary tumors.
 Studies in humans focus on genetic variations as well as diagnostic and therapeutic approaches to treating children and adults with pituitary tumors.

-This research is supported in part through NICHD's Developmental Biology and Structural Variation Branch (DBSVB), which focuses on the causes and prevention of congenital and genetic defects.
+This research is supported in part through NICHD's Developmental Biology and Congenital Anomalies Branch (DBCAB), which focuses on the causes and prevention of congenital and genetic defects.
 Branch-supported research includes studies of:

-- Genes and signaling molecules that lead to abnormal growth of pituitary cells
+- Genes and signaling molecules that lead to atypical growth of pituitary cells

-- Animal models to determine the role of particular genes and molecules in both normal pituitary development and the development of pituitary tumors
+- Animal models to determine the role of particular genes and molecules in both typical pituitary development and the development of pituitary tumors

 - Approaches relying on bioinformatics and on genomics to find novel genes involved in the development of pituitary tumors